-- Calculate the number of days between today and the expiry date.
+- Calculate the number of days between today and the expiration date.
 Report the number of days remaining.

 Open the offline map

-Upon loading the offline map, its metadata is accessible using the Map.item property.
+After loading the map, its metadata is accessible using the Map.item property.
 In some situations, you may want to access the metadata from the mobile map package without loading the map itself.
 You can access this from the MobileMapPackage.item property.

 See Display a map for more details on how to access and display maps stored in mobile map packages.

 After you have loaded and opened the mobile map package, you can continue to work with the maps and follow these steps: